Building a Crop Yield Prediction App Using Satellite Imagery and Jupyter

 Source: Omdena

-To create the application we used ‘ipywidgets’ which is an interactive HTML widget for Jupyter Notebook, Jupyter Lab, and Ipython Kernel.
+To create the crop yield prediction app we used ‘ipywidgets’ which is an interactive HTML widget for Jupyter Notebook, Jupyter Lab, and Ipython Kernel.
 Then we used Voilà to turn the Jupyter notebooks into standalone web applications.

 Step 1: Define the user interface